volta-cli/website/subdomains/docs/_advanced/hooks.md

 ### `bin` Hooks

 The `bin` hook is an all-purpose hook that will call out to an external script to determine the URL.
 The value is a path to an executable script that will be called, and the URL will be read from the `stdout` of that script.
-For `distro` action hooks, the requested version of the tool will be passed as the first argument to that script.
+The `stderr` of the script will be shown to the user, so it can be used to show progress bars or waiting spinners if desired.
+If the path to the script is relative (i.e. it begins with a `.`), then it will be resolved relative to the `hooks.json` file in which it is specified.
+Lastly, for `distro` action hooks, the requested version of the tool will be passed as the first argument to that script.

 Using the `yarn.distro` hook from the example `hooks.json`, when fetching `yarn@1.13.0`, Volta will call `~/yarn-distro "1.13.0"` and attempt to download the tarball from the URL that is returned by that hook.